 This bit was actually quite similar to how I found out about Cleveland's early '80s cult heavy metal band, Black Death.

-One Friday night, many years ago, the local heavy metal radio program played "Night of the Living Death," by a new band called Black Death.
-It sounded like a grimy, garage-band version of Judas Priest.
-I got a kick out of the singer's unhinged screams and yowls, especially when he demanded that listeners "Lock your doors and kick your parents out" and "Turn your box up louder!
+Many years ago, the Friday-night heavy metal program on my local rock radio station played "Night of the Living Death," by a new band I'd never heard before called Black Death.
+It sounded like a grimy, garage-band version of Judas Priest, and the singer's high pitched screams and yowls caught my ear instantly when he demanded that listeners "Lock your doors and kick your parents out" and "Turn your box up louder!
 LOUDER!
 AAAAAAAAAAHHHHH!"
-I used to tape highlights from each week's show onto a cassette, so I listened to that track over and over again for the next several weeks, headbanging to the crunchy riffage and trying (unsuccessfully) to imitate those shrieking, over-the-top vocals.
+I used to record highlights from this show onto a cassette each Friday, so I listened to that track over and over again for the next several weeks, headbanging to the crunchy riffage and trying (unsuccessfully) to imitate those shrieking, over-the-top vocals.

-A few months passed and I'd all but forgotten about the song, until I found an article about Black Death in a metal magazine and saw a photo of them for the first time.
-As it turned out, Black Death was very appropriately named, because the band was comprised of four African-American musicians— vocalist/guitarist Siki Spacek, bassist Darrell Harris, gutarist Greg Hicks, and drummer Phil Bullard.
+After a few months, I'd almost forgotten about the song, until I found an article about Black Death in a metal magazine and saw their photo for the first time.
+As it turned out, Black Death was very appropriately named, because the band was comprised of four African-American musicians— vocalist/guitarist Siki Spacek, bassist Darrell Harris, guitarist Greg Hicks, and drummer Phil Bullard.
 This certainly made them unique in the mostly lily-white heavy metal scene of the day.
 (With a history dating back to 1977, Black Death also laid claim to the the title of first-ever all-black heavy metal band, beating out L.A.'s Sound Barrier by about three years.)

 Thanks to the internet and YouTube, Black Death's music began casting a new spell on lovers of obscure heaviness at the dawn of the 21st-century.
 Several unofficial CD "reissues" of their lone album appeared during the 2000s, but they were cheap bootlegs not sanctioned by the band.
 In 2017, the metal archivists at Hells Headbangers Records gave the material the attention it deserved by finally releasing the first-ever authorized reissue of Black Death on CD and vinyl.
 This snappy new deluxe version features two extra songs ("Retribution" and "Here Comes the Wrecking Crew") from a limited, bonus 7-inch single that was included with the original LP.
 As soon as I put this disc in my CD player and "Night of the Living Death" came roaring out of my speakers, it felt like 1984 all over again!